-Supplement to Application for Federally Assisted Housing: All adult members of households applying for occupancy in HUD properties must complete form HUD-92006 titled, "Supplement to Application for Federally Assisted Housing" during the application process.
-Applicants will be given an opportunity to review and update this form prior to move-in, and at the time of each recertification.
+Supplement to Application for Housing: All adult members of households applying for occupancy in this property must complete the form titled, "Supplement to Application for Housing" during the application process.
+Applicants will be given an opportunity to review and update this form prior to move-in, and at each lease renewal or recertification.

 Authorizing Verification of Information: Verification of information used in determining eligibility and to calculate rent will be sought in writing after receiving written authorization from the applicant.
-This written authorization will be obtained during the application interview through the Rental Application, the use of 3rd party verification forms, information provided by the applicant, and execution of the forms HUD 9887, Notice and Consent for the Release of Information, and 9887A, Applicant's/Tenant's Consent to the Release of Information, by the head of household, co-head, spouse, and all other household members over the age of 18.
+This written authorization will be obtained during the application interview through the Rental Application, the use of 3rd party verification forms, information provided by the applicant, and execution of the Release of Information Authorization by the head of household, co-head, spouse, and all other household members over the age of 18.